niklasbogensperger/openconnect-menu-bar/vpnc-script/README.md

 The problem is that `$ACTIVE_NETWORK_SERVICE` will be empty and thus result in a failed call to `networksetup` to update the DNS servers.

 The workaround involves *hardcoding* the `Wi-Fi` device as the active network service.<br />
-**While this is true 100% of the time on my machine (running macOS Ventura), this may not be the case for you and thus make the workaround not applicable to you.**
+**While this is true 100% of the time on my MacBook (running macOS Sequoia), this may not be the case for you and thus make the workaround not applicable to you.**

 This is the same code block in `vpnc-script` after the workaround:
 ```shell